ExpediaGroup/flyte-jira/README.md

 #### Output
 This command can return either a `Comment` event or a `CommentFailure` event.
 ##### Comment event
-This is the success event, it contains the id of the ticket, the comment and the status.
+This is the success event, it contains the id of the issue, the comment and the status.
 Status is the status code returned when a comment is left successfully.
 ```
 "payload": {